OWelton-Rosie/JS-lib/README.md

 A collection of JS scripts I've written

 ## Random-CSS-Page
-The script used in my [https://github.com/OWelton-Rosie/Random-CSS-Page](Random CSS Page)
+The script used in my <a href="https://github.com/OWelton-Rosie/Random-CSS-Page">Random CSS Page</a>

 ### Random-Words-Generator
-Scripts used in my [https://github.com/OWelton-Rosie/Random-Words-Generator](Random Words Generator program)
+Scripts used in my <a href="https://github.com/OWelton-Rosie/Random-Words-Generator">Random Words Generator program

 ## SNZ-new
 Scripts used in my <a href="https://github.com/OWelton-Rosie/SNZ-new">proposed new SNZ website</a>